turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 Let's add another instance variable - `milesPerGallon` and set it to `0.4`.

-*Can you modify your `flyTo` method so that it calculates how much fuel is used during the flight and decreases `fuelLevel` the right amount?*
+*Can you modify your `flyTo` in the `Aviatrix` class method so that it calculates how much fuel is used during the flight and decreases `fuelLevel` the right amount?*

 When it's working correctly and you fly from St. Louis to Denver your gauges will say: